chingpo/DataStream/README.md

 # DataStream
-A simple demo for analysing real-time data by using flink.
+A simple demo for analysing log data by using flink.